-The total number of white-beaked dolphins in U.S. and Canadian waters is unknown, although one old abundance estimate is available for part of the known habitat in U.S. waters, and two other estimates are available from Canadian waters.
+The total number of white-beaked dolphins in U.S. and Canadian waters is unknown, although one old abundance estimate is available for part of the known habitat in U.S. waters, two other estimates are available from Canadian waters, and one estimate is available from August 2006 from waters in the Gulf of Maine and Scotian shelf (Table 1).
+The best and only recent abundance estimate for the western North Atlantic white-beaked dolphin is 2,003 (CV=0.94), an estimate derived aerial survey data collected in August 2006.
+It is assumed this estimate is negatively biased because the survey only covered part of the species' habitat.